Due to length, I have divided this into 2 parts. Today I have included the first 2 things needed to cloth diaper successfully.

 They are all very different!
 One very key feature I look for in a wetbag is how easy it is to open when you only have one available hand.

-Ragababe diaper laundry wetbags are roomy and have a nice zipper but are only available in 2 solid colors and 1 print.
-Difficult to open with one hand.
+Ragababe diaper laundry wetbags are roomy and have a nice zipper but are difficult to open with one hand.

 Rumparooz has a unique 3D design as opposed to the flat design of other brands.
 This gives the bag a half moon shape allowing the top to function as a lid.
 Fairly easy to open with one hand due to the design.

-Join me next post in part 2 where I will explain laundry needs and cloth diaper safe rash creams.
+Join me soon for part 2 where I will explain laundry needs and cloth diaper safe rash creams.